 The school also actively works to involve parents – many of which are unfamiliar with and resistant to the idea of schooling – in their children’s education.
 Through workshops, courses, and conversations, the school promotes stable, nurturing family environments and broader community-building.

 In addition to the school, EDELAC operates the Hovde House (formally Hogar Abierto) – a children’s dormitory that acts as a long-term home for 20 adolescents between the ages of 7 and 18.
 Most of the young residents have a sad story to tell; many were forced to leave their family because of poverty, domestic violence or sexual abuse; others lost their parents in accidents, in the civil war or because of illnesses; others were simply abandoned by their parents.

 The Hovde House offers these children a safe, drug and violence-free environment with round-the-clock supervision and support.
 They are provided with meals, clothing, education, medical care and psychological attention to equip them with what they need to successfully re-integrate as functioning, responsible members of society.

-At Quetzaltrekkers, we spend a lot of time with the kids from the Hogar: playing futbol every Wednesday and eating dinner together every Thursday night, taking special trips on weekends to the beach, movie theater, or even Semuc Champay, and helping the kids to learn how to swim or speak english.
-So much time with the kids allows the guides to develop meaningful relationships with the kids from the Hogar, which can be one of the most rewarding part of the job.
+At Quetzaltrekkers, we spend a lot of time with the kids from the Hogar: playing futbol every Wednesday and eating dinner together every Thursday night, taking special trips on weekends to the beach, movie theater, or even Semuc Champey, and helping the kids to learn how to swim or speak English.
+So much time with the kids allows the guides to develop meaningful relationships with the children from the Hogar, which can be one of the most rewarding part of the job.